oie-mines-paristech/lca_algebraic/doc/source/api/units.md

 As you see, the physical unit of the whole expression is maintained correctly.

-On the other hand, the following expression should fail :
+On the other hand, the following expression should fail.
+You can't add a mass to an energy per mass.
 ```python
 print(p1+ENERGY_PER_MASS)
 ```